-- Goal 1: ECONOMIC DEVELOPMENT - Through community partnerships and coordination support workforce training, education, and small business development to meet the needs of an expanding local economy and bolster its position as a regional economic engine. - Goal 2: EDUCATION - Through advanced training and community support prepare students for high-skilled, high wage careers. - Goal 3: COMMUNITY WELLNESS Utilizing local community resources, provide a high quality of life that promotes a safe, healthy, and active lifestyle. - Goal 4: HOUSING - Through community programs and private development support affordable housing options that revitalize family friendly neighborhoods. - Goal 5: LAND USE - Protect community resources through efficient and compatible uses of land that promote opportunities for investment and growth. - Goal 6: NATURAL RESOURCES - Promote and protect natural resources and opportunities for recreation through public access and conservation. - Goal 7: CULTURAL RESOURCES - Preserve the community's rich cultural heritage and local character with the many cultural and recreational amenities and events available throughout the community through partnership and collaboration. - Goal 8: TRANSPORTATION - Encourage reliable funding of a safe and efficient, regional transportation system that includes public transit, bicycle and pedestrian facilities, highways, railroads and airports. - Goal 9: COMMUNITY FACILITIES AND SERVICES - Improve and expand public and private infrastructure to meet the existing and future needs of the community. - Goal 10: INTERGOVERNMENTAL COORDINATION - With public and private partnerships and better communication and collaboration work to improve the community.
+Goal 1: ECONOMIC DEVELOPMENT - Through community partnerships and coordination, support workforce training, education, and small business development to meet the needs of an expanding local economy and bolster its position as a regional economic engine.
+Goal 2: EDUCATION - Through advanced training and community support, prepare students for high-skilled, high wage careers.
+Goal 3: COMMUNITY WELLNESS - Utilizing local community resources, provide a high quality of life that promotes a safe, healthy, and active lifestyle.
+Goal 4: HOUSING - Through community programs and private development, support affordable housing options that revitalize family-friendly neighborhoods.
+Goal 5: LAND USE - Protect community resources through efficient and compatible uses of land that promote opportunities for investment and growth.
+Goal 6: NATURAL RESOURCES - Promote and protect natural resources and opportunities for recreation through public access and conservation.
+Goal 7: CULTURAL RESOURCES - Preserve the community's rich cultural heritage and local character with the many cultural and recreational amenities and events available throughout the community through partnership and collaboration.
+Goal 8: TRANSPORTATION - Encourage reliable funding of a safe and efficient regional transportation system that includes public transit, bicycle and pedestrian facilities, highways, railroads, and airports.
+Goal 9: COMMUNITY FACILITIES AND SERVICES - Improve and expand public and private infrastructure to meet the existing and future needs of the community.

+better communication and collaboration, work to improve the community.